 This also is not very useful, except it will determine the maximum available torque.
 In use, the motor is driving a propeller.
 Therefore, it is much more useful to plot current or power against shaft speed or boat speed using a propeller’s torque absorption curve.
 We can provide these plots.
 We use data from your vessel to estimate performance.
 The most important are LWL, displacement, and general hull type.

-We use three different Motenergy motors and set the torque limits as follows:
+We use several different Motenergy motors and set the torque limits as follows:

 ME1118: 24 Nm Approximate maximum shaft speed is 2000 RPM